Ischemic Heart Disease Program

 Spontaneous coronary dissection

-The group is looking at the mechanisms and genetics of spontaneous coronary dissection, one of the major causes of myocardial infarction in young women.
+Researchers in the Ischemic Heart Disease Program are looking at the mechanisms and genetics of spontaneous coronary dissection, one of the major causes of myocardial infarction in young women.

 Percutaneous and surgical revascularization

-Mayo researchers are active participants in international, multicenter, randomized clinical trials exploring key areas of clinical uncertainty in percutaneous and surgical revascularization.
+Researchers are active participants in international, multicenter, randomized clinical trials exploring key areas of clinical uncertainty in percutaneous and surgical revascularization.